shynaitady/Snake-Game/README.md

 ```

 ## Abstraction:
 Abstraction involves hiding complex implementation details and showing only the essential features of the object.
-In your code:

 - The GameObject class serves as an abstract base class for other game objects.
 It includes the abstract method draw(), which forces all subclasses to provide their own specific implementation of this method.
 The GameObject class provides a template and essential interfaces, hiding the details and complexity from the user (or developer in this case).
 ```ruby